 (a) Unless otherwise ordered by the court, child support shall abate by one-half (1/2) of the daily support obligation for each day the noncustodial parent has physical custody of the child for whom support is due, provided that the noncustodial parent has custody of the child for fifteen (15) or more consecutive days.
+The daily support obligation shall be computed by multiplying the monthly child support obligation by twelve (12) and dividing the product by three hundred and sixty-five (365).
 For the purposes of computing abatement and determining whether the noncustodial parent has met the consecutive day requirement of this subsection, overnight and weekend visits with the custodial parent during the period for which abatement is claimed shall be disregarded.

 (b) The noncustodial parent shall file any claim for child support abatement with the clerk of the court within thirty (30) days after the period for which abatement is claimed and shall pay to the clerk the sum of ten dollars ($10.00).
 The clerk shall mail a copy of the claim to the custodial parent at the address provided to the clerk by the custodial parent.